HewlettPackard/hpe3par_pstoolkit/README.md

 - Support for Deduplication-related cmdlets.
 - Support for Storage Federation related cmdlets.
 - Support for Smart SAN Enhancements (iSCSI) related cmdlets.
+- Supports for Adaptive Optimization (AO)
+- Supports for Domain Management
+- Supports for Flashcache
+- Supports for Health and Alert Management
+- Supports for Node Subsystem Management
+- Supports for Service Commands

 ## Supported Host operating systems and PowerShell versions